microsoft/Windows-driver-samples/mtabow.md

 TODO

 ## Known issues and planned changes
 * TODO: Today you have to manually copy MVHV logs to target.
-We hope to fix this by release 0.0.3.
+We hope to fix this by HLK_MVHV 0.0.2.
 * TODO: Today you have only a few rudimentary tests.
-We hope to have complete exposure of all of MVHV test by release 0.0.5.
+We hope to have a more complete exposure of all of MVHV test by HLK_MVHV 0.0.2.
 * TODO: Today detailed MVHV logs are left on Client machine.
-We hope to pull them back into HLK test results by release 0.0.3.
+We hope to pull them back into HLK test results by HLK_MVHV 0.0.2.
 * TODO: Today Clips deployment is a little messy.
-We hope to clean this up by release TBD.
+We hope to clean this up by HLK_MVHV 0.02.
 * TODO: Today detecting prerequisites is not done well.
-We hope to remove some prerequisites (say, MVHV robocopy) and hope to add better detection of other prerequisites by release TBD.
+We hope to remove some prerequisites (say, MVHV robocopy) and hope to add better detection of other prerequisites by HLK_MVHV 0.02
 * TODO: Redundant copies of MVHV inside HLK.
+Fixed in HLK_MVHV 0.02.
 * TODO.
 Refine list of tests and targeting type.
+To be fixed post HLK_MVHV 0.02
+* TODO: .NET Installation: Why different/assymmetric installer link styles for AMD64 and for ARM64 versions?
+As I can best see the homepage is https://dotnet.microsoft.com/en-us/download/dotnet/9.0 and the specific symmetric download links are https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-9.0.16-windows-x64-installer and https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-9.0.16-windows-arm64-installer , but I'd really prefer just a winget command, see https://learn.microsoft.com/en-us/dotnet/core/install/windows?WT.mc_id=dotnet-35129-website#install-with-windows-package-manager-winget .